Vessim: A Testbed for Carbon-Aware Applications and Systems: Case for a Co-Simulation Testbed

-The testing of computer systems in simulated or emulated environments is commonly encountered where software depends on the behavior of physical systems as in Internet of Things (IoT) or edge computing settings~\cite{cintuglu2017, ValLedesma_SmartWaterTestBed_2021, VSimRTI_Mosaic_2011, MockFog_2021, Fogify_2020}.
-For example, Beilharz et al.~\cite{Beilharz_Marvis_2021} proposed a framework for testing IoT applications in a mixture of physical, emulated, and simulated domain environments, like computer network and traffic system simulations, through co-simulation.
-In co-simulation~\cite{Gomes_2018_Cosimulation_sota}, the behavior of a larger system is modelled through the concurrent simulation of its subsystems, where each subsystem can be represented by a different simulator or real-life component.
-The modular nature of co-simulation allows the usage of established domain-specific simulators which can be exchanged according to a user's needs.
-These desirable properties have lead to open standards like the Functional Mock-up Interface (FMI)~\cite{FMI} and various co-simulation frameworks from domains like cyber physical energy systems~\cite{Mosaik_2019, CoSimulation_HELICS_2017} or connected mobility~\cite{VSimRTI_Mosaic_2011}.
+The testing of computer systems in simulated or emulated environments is commonly encountered where software depends on the behavior of physical systems, such as in the Internet of Things (IoT), edge computing, or cyber-physical systems~\cite{cintuglu2017, ValLedesma_SmartWaterTestBed_2021, VSimRTI_Mosaic_2011, MockFog_2021, Behnke_Hector_2019, Fogify_2020, Beilharz_Marvis_2021}.
+The modular nature of co-simulation allows the usage of established domain-specific simulators and has led to open standards like the Functional Mock-up Interface (FMI)~\cite{FMI} and various co-simulation frameworks~\cite{Mosaik_2019, CoSimulation_HELICS_2017, VSimRTI_Mosaic_2011}.

-\parag{Vision} Althouth there are first approaches that leverage model-based analysis for the planing of carbon-aware datacenters~\cite{Acun_CarbonExplorer_2023}, there exist no solutions for actually testing the execution of these systems.
-We envision a co-simulation testbed to support researchers and developers in the design and operation of carbon-aware applications and systems.
-We hope that such a system can accelerate rapid prototyping and improve the quality and comparability of approaches.
-During our work on a first prototype (presented in Section~\ref{sec:prototype}), we identified the following desirable properties: